 Fork me on GitHub

-Tutorial: Snapshots, and how to produce an RSS/Atom feed
+Tutorial: Snapshots, and how to produce an RSS/Atom/JSON feed

 Basic feed configuration

-Hakyll has built-in support for two types of feeds: RSS and Atom.
+Hakyll has built-in support for three types of feeds: RSS, Atom and JSON.
 This tutorial explains how you can add these to your blog or website.
 The first step is to define a FeedConfiguration to set some basic options.
 For example, a cooking blog may have the following declaration:

 myFeedConfiguration :: FeedConfiguration